 Overall the set was enjoyable, easily carrying the audience into an imaginative state via an ambience of floaty pop, merged with haunting spirits and a fascinating fumble of textured instrumentals.
 As In the Valley Below left the stage they also left behind a ringing musical aura, heightening the anticipation for Milo Greene.

-For further information about In the Valley Below and future events visit here.
+For further information and future events visit In the Valley Below’s website here.

 Watch the video for Peaches here: